 7 steps for successful migration to Cloud Computing

 Migrating to Cloud Computing offers many benefits to a business; reduced costs and increased flexibility, scalability and security.
-Many businesses are choosing to migrate, but there may be concerns about possible impact on the business.
+Many businesses are choosing Cloud migration, but there may be concerns about possible impact on the business.

 Perhaps the number one concern voiced by business owners is the vulnerability of data and company information, removed from on-premises servers and placed out of their hands, in the Cloud.
 As reassurance, all good Cloud providers will have a resilient security infrastructure, to achieve accessibility with robust security.